 Wrong or no architecture - we don’t have proper architecture, or it’s just a big ball of mud.
 Our architecture doesn’t reflect what we want to achieve with our system, or it doesn’t scale well.

-Strategies to Fight Technical Debt
+4. Strategies to fight Technical Debt

 One recommended strategy to deal with Technical Debt consists of the following steps: